woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Products by Attributes: Fix the block rendered empty in the Editor. ([8759](https://github.com/woocommerce/woocommerce-blocks/pull/8759))
 - Fix the local pickup price in the shipping type selector and pickup options. ([8623](https://github.com/woocommerce/woocommerce-blocks/pull/8623))
 - Enable users to migrate to the blockified Single Product template.([8902](https://github.com/woocommerce/woocommerce-blocks/pull/8902))
-- Fixed an issue where extensions were unable to programatically set the shipping address during payment processing. ([8878](https://github.com/woocommerce/woocommerce-blocks/pull/8878))
+- Fixed an issue where extensions were unable to programmatically set the shipping address during payment processing. ([8878](https://github.com/woocommerce/woocommerce-blocks/pull/8878))
 - Fix unlinked border widths not being applied correctly in the frontend in WP 6.2 for some blocks. ([8893](https://github.com/woocommerce/woocommerce-blocks/pull/8893))

 = 9.8.0 - 2023-03-14 =